 Principal Career Guide

 A school principal has many roles and responsibilities.
 As principal, one must assume complete responsibility for the school and its performance.
 A principal is the supervisor of all employees, including teachers, maintenance workers, administrative staffers, and any other employee of the school.
 Given the responsibilities held by principals, there are several general skills and traits that are necessary to be an effective principal of a school.
-This guide provides further information on what principals do, how to become a school principal, and principal salary and outlook.
+This guide provides further information on what principals do, how to become one, and the occupation’s salary and job outlook.

 Principal Job Description

 Principals manage the operations of their school, usually in elementary schools, middle schools, or high schools.
 School principals might work in a public, private, or charter school.
-They are responsible for ensuring their school runs smoothly, remains safe, and provides an excellent learning environment for its students.
+They are responsible for ensuring their school runs smoothly; adheres to local, state, and/or federal requirements; remains safe; and provides an excellent learning environment for its students.
 Each staff member and each teacher employed by a school ultimately reports to that school’s principal, so this position is typically well-respected and highly regarded.
-On the other hand, it can also be a stressful position, since the principal is the primary and public-facing representative for his or her school.
+On the other hand, it can also be a stressful position, since the principal is the primary and public-facing representative for the school.

 Principal Requirements and Common Tasks

-Principals generally must have experience in both the classroom and school administration before reaching the position of principal.
+Principals usually need at least a master’s degree in education, often in education leadership or education administration.
+Some prospective school principals may seek a higher degree in education administration, such as an Educational Specialist (EdS) degree, a Doctor of Education (EdD), or a PhD in Education.
+Depending on the school district, additional training in areas such as administering teacher evaluations and school resource management may be required.
+Principals generally must also have experience in both the classroom and school administration before reaching the position of principal.
 More experience in administrative roles is commonly regarded as stronger preparation for the position.
-Besides education and job history, there are several skills and traits necessary.
-First, one must be comfortable in a position of authority and be able to effectively command a school.
-A principal must also be an excellent communicator.
-A common task of principals is facilitating communication between employees, students, parents, the community, and both local and state governments.
+Besides education and job history, there are several skills and traits necessary to be a school principal.
+First, prospective principals must be comfortable in a position of authority and be able to effectively command a school.
+A principal must also be an excellent communicator as a common task is facilitating communication between employees, students, parents, the community, and both local and state governments.

 The day-to-day tasks of a principal can be, but are not always, straightforward.
-Principals ensure schools are run properly by analyzing curricula and interpreting standardized test scores and then making the proper steps to improve a school’s performance.
+Principals ensure schools are run properly by analyzing curricula and interpreting standardized test scores and then taking the proper steps to improve a school’s performance.
 Also, they will analyze a school’s budget and make executive decisions on how to allocate funds.
+Principals also hold responsibility for managing the safety of their schools.
+In addition to planning and managing drills and emergency plans in response to potential risks to student safety, principals must coordinate with school boards and other stakeholders to design or renovate school buildings to address safety concerns with a focus on the physical security of students and staff.
+These tasks also involve developing relationships and safety plans in partnership with local law enforcement, fire departments, and school security officers.
 Finally, principals are responsible for creating a positive environment by enforcing discipline to maintain safety as well as improve morale.

 How to Become a Principal